fpc/Lazarus/images/README.txt

 Images in Lazarus can be under CC, GPL, LGPL, public domain or under the LGPL-modified license.
-When you are adding images to Lazarus add information about their origin in SVN commit log.
+When you are adding images to Lazarus add information about their origin in SVN commit log and in copyright.txt.
 If the icons are under CC or need an acknowledgement, be sure to update the Help->About Lazarus->Acknowledgements info.

 Please use Tango icons whenever possible because they are SVG and exist in various PNG resolutions - it will make updating icons for high-DPI easy in the